MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts/index.md

 If you do not specify any scope - the procedure will be protected by the MobileFirst default security scope.
 That means that only a registered mobile app that is deployed on the same MobileFirst Server instance as the adapter can access this resource.
 Any security test protecting the application also applies here.

 #### Disabling protection
-If you want to disable MobileFirst default security, you can use `secured="false"`:
+If you want to disable the default security, you can use `secured="false"`:

 ```xml
 <procedure deleteUser secured="false">